 Invasive Species

-Relative percent cover of native species decreased at an average rate of 1% per km upstream, a trend that correlates with the percent frequency per site data of invasive plants in our surveys (Fig. 9).
-The high invasion resilience of marshes near the delta front can likely be attributed to environmental stress, which excludes competitive generalists and facilitates the dominance of a small number of native specialists, such as common threesquare bulrush (Schoenoplectus pungens) and Lyngbye’s sedge (Cronk & Fennessy 2001; Crain et al. 2004).
+Relative percent cover of native species decreased at an average rate of 1% per kilometre upstream, a trend that correlates with the percent frequency per site data of invasive plants in our surveys (Fig. 9).
+The high invasion resilience of marshes near the delta front can likely be attributed to environmental stress, which excludes competitive generalists and facilitates the dominance of a small number of native specialists, such as common three-square bulrush (Schoenoplectus pungens) and Lyngbye’s sedge (Cronk & Fennessy 2001; Crain et al. 2004).
 A larger pool of non-native species are able to establish eastward, as evidenced by the positive correlation between non-native richness and distance upriver.
 These increases are likely the result of reductions in environmental stress (Engels & Jensen 2009; Borde et al. 2020), and high competitive ability (Crain et al. 2004), coupled with ongoing anthropogenic and natural riverine disturbances (e.g., anthropogenic log debris, excess nutrients) that promote their colonization and establishment (Adams 1993; Zedler & Kercher 2004).